Dijker/nu.dijker.HomeyPSCLI/README.md

 	( net.i-dev.betterlogic maybe works, nl.bevlogenheid.countdown isnt working atm)
 * Create new functions: Export-InsightsTemplates, Export-InsightsLog, Clear-InsightsLog
 * Connect multiple Homeys
+* Disable auto updating by swich
+* Action and Condition reordering

 ## Licensing
 HomeyPSCLI is free for non-commercial use only.
 If you wish to use the module and functions/scripts in a company or commercially, you must purchase a site-license by contacting the Author.